gperdrizet/ariel-data-challenge/docs/_posts/2025-09-08-signal-correction-performance.md

 - **Without downsampling**: 14.3 hours (major fail)
 - **With downsampling**: ~7.8 hours (under the time limit, but could be better)

-## Multiprocessing: Divide and Conquer
+## 3. Multiprocessing: divide and conquer

 With downsampling we make the time cutoff, but it would be great to have more time left over after signal correction.
 Time to parallelize across multiple CPU cores.
 The pipeline now uses multiprocessing to handle multiple planets simultaneously, with separate worker processes for signal correction and a dedicated process for saving results.